nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_software_module.md

 To contribute to the building of the Open Software module, please refer to [these instructions](/docs/Area2_Capacity_Sharing/OpenCore/readme.md#your-feedback-is-needed).

 # Learning Objectives
-* Explain the benefits and challenges that producing open software encompasses
+1. Explain the benefits and challenges that producing open software encompasses.
-* Be able to identify resources for Open Software relevant for a scientific field
+2. Be able to identify resources for Open Software relevant for a scientific field.
-* Identify key markers of open software in code
+3. Identify key markers of open software in code
-* How to cite others’ software in publications
+4. How to cite others’ software in publications
-* Differentiate open, reproducible, and executable code
+5. Differentiate open, reproducible, and executable code
-* Publish software openly so others may access, use, and grow the software
+6. Publish software openly so others may access, use, and grow the software

 # Module Outline
 Lesson 1: Open software in the context of Open Science